-In the food shopping choice, participants are asked to use a fixed budget of 25€ to purchase grocery items in a "virtual supermarket", a computer-based tool similar to online supermarkets.
-1 out of 15 participants are randomly chosen to receive their chosen basket delivered to their home.
+In the food shopping choice, participants are asked to use a fixed budget of £30 to purchase grocery items in a "virtual supermarket", a computer-based tool similar to online supermarkets.
+Sessions are pre-assigned to one of two supermarket choice environments (independently of the stress treatment assignment): a simple or a complex choice environment.
+1 out of every 15 participants is randomly chosen to receive her chosen basket delivered to her home.